-XIV.
 Recordkeeping

-The University shall maintain for a period of seven years records of:
+Chapman University shall maintain for a period of seven years records of:

-- 1. Each sexual harassment investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required under this policy, any disciplinary sanctions imposed on the respondent, and any remedies provided to the complainant designed to restore or preserve equal access to the University's education programs or activities; - 2.
-Any appeal and the result therefrom; - 3.
-Any alternative resolution and the result therefrom; - 4.
+1. Each sexual harassment investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required under this policy, any disciplinary sanctions imposed on the respondent, and any remedies provided to the complainant designed to restore or preserve equal access to Chapman University's education programs or activities;

+- 2. Any appeal and the result therefrom; - 3.
+Any alternative resolution and the result therefrom; and - 4.
 All materials used to train Title IX Coordinators, investigators, decisionmakers, and any person who facilitates an alternative resolution process.
-The University shall make these training materials publicly available on its website; and - 5.
+Chapman University shall make these training materials publicly available on its website - 5.
 Records of any actions, including any Supportive Measures, taken in response to a report or Formal Complaint of sexual harassment.
-In each instance, the University will document the basis for its conclusion that its response was not deliberately indifferent, and document that it has taken measures designed to restore or preserve equal access to the University's education program or activity.
-If the University does not provide a Complainant with Supportive Measures, then the University must document the reasons why such a response was not clearly unreasonable in light of the known circumstances.
-The documentation of certain bases or measures does not limit the University in the future from providing additional explanations or detailing additional measures taken. - 6.
-Any other records as required by the University's Records Retention Policy.
+In each instance, Chapman University will document the basis for its conclusion that its response was not deliberately indifferent, and document that it has taken measures designed to restore or preserve equal access to Chapman University's education program or activity.
+If Chapman University does not provide a complainant with Supportive Measures, then Chapman University must document the reasons why such a response was not clearly unreasonable in light of the known circumstances.
+The documentation of certain bases or measures does not limit Chapman University in the future from providing additional explanations or detailing additional measures taken.

-XV.
 Effective Date; Revisions

-This interim policy is effective as of August 14, 2020
+This policy is effective as of February 21, 2022.